gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 Internet communities while permitting the authors to retain as many rights as possible.
-This memo is an update to {{RFC5378}} and retains the same consistent policies about intellectual property rights in Contributions to the IETF and contains the edits needed to recognize the IETF Intelectual Property Management Corporation (IPMC) as the successor to the IETF Trust.
+This memo is an update to {{RFC5378}} and retains the same consistent policies about intellectual property rights in Contributions to the IETF and contains the edits needed to recognize the IETF Intellectual Property Management Corporation (IPMC) as the successor to the IETF Trust.
 This memo updates {{RFC5378}}.